keithbloom/BackboneDemo/readme.md

 # Demonstration of backbone.js
-In preparation for the next Brighton Alt.Net show and tell, this is a tiny shopping cart to show how backbone.js will work.
+I produced this shopping list app for the May 2011 Brighton Alt.Net show and tell.

+## Install
+The service requires node.js, once that is installed type node server.js.
+The app will then be running on http://localhost:8080/